Digoxin: Side effects

 Digoxin can lead to cardiac arrhythmias when given with thiazides and loop diuretics.
-This is because co-administration of Digoxin with drugs such as thiazides and loop diuretics which can cause hypokalemia, low serum levels of potassium in the blood.
-This exacerbates the potential for cardiac arrythmias because the low levels of potassium reduces the amount of K+ at the ATPase pump and increase calcium levels too much which leads to these arrythmias.
+This is because co-administration of digoxin with drugs such as thiazides and loop diuretics which can cause hypokalemia, low serum levels of potassium in the blood.
+This exacerbates the potential for cardiac arrhythmias because the low levels of potassium reduces the amount of K+ at the ATPase pump and increase calcium levels too much which leads to these arrhythmias.
 It can also cause visual disturbances as well as dizziness or fainting.

-Several other drugs associated with ADRs in concommitant use include verapamil, amiodarone, quinidine, tetracycline, and erythromycin.
+Several other drugs associated with adverse drug reactions in concomitant use include verapamil, amiodarone, quinidine, tetracycline, and erythromycin.

 Overdose

 In overdose, the usual supportive measures are needed.
 If arrhythmias prove troublesome, or malignant hyperkalemia occurs (inexorably rising potassium level due to paralysis of the cell membrane-bound, ATPase-dependent Na/K pumps), the specific antidote is antidigoxin (antibody fragments against digoxin, trade names Digibind and Digifab).
 The mechanism of action for drugs such as Digibind and Digifab, used when adverse events occur with the use of digoxin, is that the FAB regions on the antibodies created against digoxin expedite the excretion of the drug into urine.
 Therefore, the amount of digoxin in the body decreases quickly as it gets excreted rapidly.